-IPERS Plan Description - IPERS membership is mandatory for employees of MFPRSI.
-Employees of MFPRSI are provided with pensions through a cost-sharing multiple employer defined benefit pension plan administered by IPERS.
-IPERS issues a stand-alone financial report which is available to the public by mail at 7401 Register Drive P.O.
-Box 9117, Des Moines, Iowa 50306-9117 or at www.ipers.org.
+IPERS Plan Description

+IPERS membership is mandatory for employees of MFPRSI.
+Pensions are provided to employees of MFPRSI through a cost-sharing, multiple employer defined benefit pension plan administered by IPERS.
+IPERS issues a stand-alone financial report which is available to the public by mail at 7401 Register Drive, P.O.
+Box 9117, Des Moines, Iowa 50306-9117 and at www.ipers.org.